petiepooo/fused-pcap/README.md

 The pcap file to start with is specified when calling open().

 The pcap file to end with is optionally specified when calling open().
 The format for that is "actualstartfile..actualendfile" as the filename.
-Tab completion should be implemented if possible, even using the endfile format.
+Tab completion doesn't seem to be possible for the range format.

 If start and end files are both specified at open time, actual filesize can be computed and returned by fstat().
 If clustersize < 1, it will be larger than what is actually read before EOF is sent.